 Some of our regular team include:

 Rob started climbing in 1989 and has been guiding since 2000.
 He divides his time between guiding during the summer Antarctic seasons and the greater ranges of the Himalaya.
-Originally from Omagh, Northern Ireland, Rob is now based in Fort William, Scotland.
-He has guided for Adventure Consultants for a number of years and his notable guided ascents include Everest, Vinson Massif, Cho Oyu and Elbrus amongst many others.
+Originally from Omagh, Northern Ireland Rob is now based in Fort William, Scotland.
+He has guided for Adventure Consultants for a number of years and his notable guided ascents include Everest, Mount Vinson, Cho Oyu, Cholatse and Elbrus amongst many others.
 In 2019, Rob successfully completed the Everest-Lhotse double.

 Ang Dorjee Sherpa